APA Clinical Practice Guideline Development

 Clinical practice guidelines provide research-based recommendations for the treatment of particular disorders.
 They generally include assessments of the strength of the current scientific evidence for each recommendation.

-An Advisory Steering Committee for the Development of Clinical Practice Guidelines, appointed by the APA Board of Directors, is overseeing the process of guidelines development.
-The members of the committee for 2011-2013 are:
+The advisory steering committee, appointed by the APA Board of Directors, is overseeing the process of guidelines development.

-- Steven D. Hollon, PhD, Vanderbilt University, Chair
+- Chair: Steven D. Hollon, PhD, Vanderbilt University

 - Patricia A. Areán, PhD, University of California, San Francisco